On Compact Quasi-Einstein Metrics of Constant Scalar Curvature: The Canonical Variation

 \begin{proof} To begin, we suppose that there exists a one parameter family of quasi-Einstein solutions $(M,g_t, X_t)$ in the canonical variation of $g$ with respect to $\pi$.
 Since we assume the family $\{X_t\}$ is tangent to the fibers for $\pi$ for all $t$, we can write $X_t = f(t)U$ for some unknown smooth function $f(t)$.
 Thus, we require

-where $t$ subscripts denote with respect to $g_t$.
+where $t$ subscripts denote with respect to $g_t$ and where we are once again using the fact that $X_t$ must be a Killing field of constant length.
 By Proposition 4.3(c), a Yang-Mills connection ($\check{\delta}A_t = 0$) is equivalent to the condition $\mathrm{Ric}_t(U, Z) = 0$ for a vertical vector $U$ and a horizontal vector $Z$.
 This condition is satisfied by plunging in $U$ and $Z$ into (\ref{qe-t}), so condition (a) is satisfied.
 Using Proposition 4.3(a) in conjunction with (\ref{qe-t}), and plugging in unit length vertical vectors, we obtain $\lambda_t = |A_t|^2-\frac{|X_t|_t^2}{m}$, and so

 for horizontal vectors $Y$ and $Z$.
 Here, we further use the facts that $|A_t|^2 = t|A|^2$ and $|X_t|_t^2 = |f(t)U|_t^2= tf(t)^2|U|^2 = tf(t)^2$.
 Norms without a subscript are assumed to be with respect the $t=1$ metric.
 Next, using Proposition 4.3(b) to replace the left-hand side of the above, we obtain